marcelalmesberger/Human-Cell-Explained/README.md

 # Human Cell Explained
 3D Health Eductation program created with Amazon Sumerian.
 In this interactive training program you can learn more about the human cell and its components.
+[Watch it on Youtube](https://youtu.be/fah60OvfaWk)

 ## Used third party 3D models